What to know about the GHTBL

-The GHTBL is an amateur organization.
+- The GHTBL is an amateur organization.
 No players or managers are paid for their services.

-Please note that submitting an application does not guarantee you a roster spot.
+- Please note that submitting an application does not guarantee you a roster spot.

-*We do not share or sell your data or personal information.
+*We do not share your personal data.

 Established in 1929, the Greater Hartford Twilight Baseball League is Connecticut’s premier amateur collegiate summer league.
 More than 350 alumni have played professional baseball.
 Jeff Bagwell, Bernie Williams, Rob Dibble and Ricky Bottalico played in the GHTBL before becoming MLB All-Stars.
 Alumni currently employed by Major League Baseball are St. Louis Cardinals Director of Player Development, Gary LaRocque and Toronto Blue Jays Pitching Coach, Pete Walker.
 Alumni now playing professional baseball include A.J.
 Pollock, Scott Oberg, Zac Susi and Jack Patterson.
 As a non-profit organization, the GHTBL preserves and promotes baseball in the Greater Hartford area while supporting our community through charitable giving.